Harriet Wistrich: Family

 Ernest was originally from the Free City of Danzig; he attended boarding school in Brighton before moving to the UK permanently shortly before Germany invaded Poland in 1939.
 Like his wife, he became a local Labour councillor (for the Swiss Cottage ward of Camden Council 1971–1974), and was a parliamentary candidate.
-He served as director of the European Movement from 1966 and was awarded the CBE.
+He served as director of the European Movement from 1966 and was appointed CBE.
 He was the author of The United States of Europe (1992).

 Early life and education

 The Wistrichs married in 1950 and had three children.
 Matthew, born in 1957, was disabled and died when he was 14.
-Harriet followed in 1960 and Daniel in 1964.
+Harriet was born in 1960 and Daniel in 1964.
 Raised as secular, non-kosher and non-Zionist, the children joined the Woodcraft Folk and lived in what Julie Bindel called a "liberal, upper-middle-class household".
 His upbringing notwithstanding, Daniel moved to Israel when he was 23 and became a Hasidic Jew.

-Wistrich went to Oxford University, where she became a feminist, came out as a lesbian, and graduated with a degree in Philosophy, Politics and Economics.
+Wistrich went to Hampstead School and City of East London College, then Oxford University, where she became a feminist, came out as a lesbian, and graduated with a degree in Philosophy, Politics and Economics.
 After Oxford, she and a friend hitchhiked around the country looking for a city they could make their home.
 They chose Liverpool, where Wistrich became involved in film-making before deciding to study law.
 She took a two-year law conversion course and completed her legal practice course in 1995 at the University of Westminster in London.
 In 1997, she qualified as a solicitor after training with Winstanley Burgess, one of the UK's "most respected asylum and immigration law practices".